A CARDIOMYOPATHY REGISTRY

-Funded by research grants from MyoKardia, Inc., SHaRe brings together a group of experienced, knowledgeable cardiologists and geneticists from the United States and Europe with a passion for helping people with genetic heart disease.
+Funded by research grants from MyoKardia, Inc., SHaRe brings together an expert group of experienced and knowledgeable cardiologists and geneticists from the United States, Europe, Australia, and South America with a passion for helping people with genetic heart disease.

 To download our brochure, click here.